retux/linux-daemon-scripts/README.md

 NAME: is the name of your daemon program.
 DAEMON: is the path to binary file.
+DAEMON_OPTS: options to be passed to daemon program.
 PIDFILE: the path to pid file.
 USER: is the user which will run your daemon.
 It's always better run a certain
 	daemon as non-privileged user.